 The Glick Fund is focused on making a measurable impact in the following areas:

 • Increasing educational opportunities

 • Promoting arts and creative expression

 • Alleviating human suffering and helping those in need

 Working with CICF staff, The Glick Fund Advisors proactively seek organizations that align with The Glick Fund impact areas and CICF’s three broader community leadership initiatives of: Family Success & Making Connections, Inspiring Places, and College Readiness—initiatives aimed at making Central Indiana one of the best places in the nation to live, work, and raise a family.

 The Glick Fund does not have an open application process.
 However, selected organizations will be invited to apply.
+If you are reporting on a current grant, please use the The Glick Fund’s 2014 Grant Report Form or 2014 Matching Grant Report Form.
 Questions should be directed to Ryan Brady, Director of Strategic Projects.

 The Glick Fund Advisors and Representatives